taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 - `enable-feature` - activate free AccelerateWP feature to all users on the server;
 - `object-cache-banner` - manage Redis Object Cache Pro banner visibility in WordPress (hide or show banner for specific WordPress site);

+All CLI responses contain `result` field which says was call successful or not.
+- `{"result": "success"}`  - in case of successful call
+- `{"result": "ERROR_STRING"}` - in case of unsuccessful call, `result` contains string with error details

 #### Manage AccelerateWP optimization suites

 `--api-version 1`